 Though Jimmy remains a member of the Florida Bar he continues focusing the majority of his time on pursuits outside of the legal world.
 In addition to working as a freelance underwater and architectural photographer Jimmy has worked as a teaching assistant for RMSP during their 2011 and 2012 Career Training Program Seasons and continues assisting with the school’s Workshops Programs.
 He also serves on the Board of Directors of Sea To Shore Alliance, Inc. (a Florida-based conservation organization working globally to find solutions to reduce threats to endangered aquatic species).

-Jimmy’s photography and writing have been published in the St. Petersburg Times, Scuba Diving Magazine, Bay Soundings Magazine (a quarterly news journal covering Florida’s largest open-water estuary), the 2010 book, “Photos for the Gulf,” (a collection of photography and writing created to raise funds to support Gulf Coast cleanup efforts) and in the 2012 calendar supporting the Charlotte Harbor Estuary Program.
+Jimmy’s photography and writing have been published in the St. Petersburg Times, Scuba Diving Magazine, Sport Diver Magazine, Bay Soundings Magazine (a quarterly news journal covering Florida’s largest open-water estuary), the 2010 book, “Photos for the Gulf,” (a collection of photography and writing created to raise funds to support Gulf Coast cleanup efforts) and in the 2012 calendar supporting the Charlotte Harbor Estuary Program.
 His work has also been used to support special efforts of Trout Unlimited, Sea to Shore Alliance, Inc., the Florida Fish and Wildlife Conservation Commission, the Tampa Bay Estuary Program and the Sarasota Bay Estuary Program.